 The Gift of Tissue Will Last Beyond a Lifetime

-Autism BrainNet is a collaborative network of academic sites that collects, stores and distributes brain tissue for research on autism spectrum disorders.
-This brain bank is intended to support the highest-quality and most rigorous research into the underlying genetic and neuropathological mechanisms that contribute to autism and related neurodevelopmental disorders such as PWS.
+Autism BrainNet is a campaign to understand and treat a whole spectrum of pervasive developmental disorders, such as those caused by Prader-Willi syndrome.
+It functions as a collaborative network of academic sites that collects, stores and distributes brain tissue for research on autism spectrum disorders.
+It seeks to support the highest-quality and most rigorous research into the underlying genetic and neuropathological mechanisms that contribute to autism and related neurodevelopmental disorders such as PWS.

 The network is funded by the Simons Foundation and is directed by Professor David Amaral, a distinguished neuroanatomist and research director of the MIND institute at the University of California, Davis.
 Autism BrainNet has established several partnerships with non-profit organizations to develop a unified approach for brain banking for autism and related neurodevelopmental disorders.
 These include partnering with the NIH NeuroBioBank, the Dup15q Alliance, the Phelan-McDermind Syndrome Foundation and more recently FPWR.
 Autism BrainNet has received over 100 donations since it began collecting tissue in June 2014.